ogatensor/qimendunjia/README.md

 - Set up railway setup

 # Connecting to Supabase:
+- Install Supabase dependencies
+- Grab Supabase URL and pass it to the appropriate Provider.

 # CLI Operations on Blast
 - Run the deployment script deploy_and_verify.sh for contract deployment.